-Celebrating its 10th anniversary in June, the Lurie Garden in Chicago’s Millennium Park offers a variety of free public programs for all ages.
+The Lurie Garden in Chicago’s Millennium Park is welcoming spring - and its second decade - in 2015 with a variety of free programs for all ages.

 Millennium Park proudly presents symphonic music, dance, opera, Broadway hits and more—performed by some of Chicago’s best-loved cultural institutions.